Despite Oskar Groening’s powers of rationalization, the elderly former Nazi has set a new precedent by openly admitting his guilt regarding his Past.

 Jupiter is also known as “The Great Benefic” and Saturn, “The Great Malefic”.
 Said another way, Jupiter can be seen as God and Saturn as The Devil.

 When these two planetary heavy hitters are brought together by conjunction, one has a propensity to be consistently even tempered, and also tends to never overreact to situations, no matter how extreme.
 Jupiter conjunct Saturn also lends for a person’s attention span and focus to be intensely concentrated “in the moment” whenever need be.

-With The Great Benefic and Malefic’s being mutually positioned in the rationally ruled sign which optimally functions best with details, Virgo, one could surmise Mr. Groning was able to rationalize his time at Auschwitz by intensely focusing on the details of his work, namely the counting, sorting, and tallying of various currencies of money arriving from the many countries of Nazi occupied Europe.
+With The Great Benefic and Malefic’s being mutually positioned in the rationally ruled sign which optimally functions best with details, Virgo, one could surmise Mr. Groening was able to rationalize his time at Auschwitz by intensely focusing on the details of his work, namely the counting, sorting, and tallying of various currencies of money arriving from the many countries of Nazi occupied Europe.

-It would appear as if “details” for the young Mr. Groning served as both his personal Devil and his saving grace with The Great Malefic and Benefic placed together in the detail driven, Mercurial sign of Virgo since there’s a high probability of those born with this planetary conjunction having incredible memories which retain nearly every detail of any given past situation.
+It would appear as if “details” for the young Mr. Groening served as both his personal Devil and his saving grace with The Great Malefic and Benefic placed together in the detail driven, Mercurial sign of Virgo since there’s a high probability of those born with this planetary conjunction having incredible memories which retain nearly every detail of any given past situation.

 Traditionally, it’s been said those born with Jupiter conjunct Saturn tend to be placed in jobs which bear a high level of significance for more than just themselves.
-As per traditional astrological definition, Oskar Groning would embark in work that would in all likelihood be “burdened by larger social issues and heavy responsibilities”.
+As per traditional astrological definition, Oskar Groening would embark in work that would in all likelihood be “burdened by larger social issues and heavy responsibilities”.

 Guilt – Yin to Rationalization’s Yang